Last Updated on October 12, 2023

 A bank is typically a staffing company’s first stop for financing.
 Established staffing companies have an existing relationship with their banking partner, so it’s a natural starting point.
 While a bank loan or line of credit offers preferred terms and reputational benefits, many traditional banks turn away staffing companies due to a lack of hard assets.
 Most banks view staffing businesses as beyond their ‘credit box’ or the tightly defined parameters for assessing the risk associated with a borrower.
 Some staffing companies may be eligible for traditional bank financing, but even then tight limitations exist which we’ll address in a later section.

-Payroll funding providers present another avenue for a staffing company to access capital.
-Traditional payroll funding companies offer broad flexibility in who they’ll work with in terms of size and performance level of the company.
-However, a staffing company pays a substantial premium on the cost of capital when working with a traditional payroll funding provider.
+Payroll funding, which is essentially invoice factoring for staffing companies, presents another avenue for a staffing company to access capital.
+Payroll funding companies offer broad flexibility in who they’ll work with in terms of size and performance level of the company.
+With a payroll funding agreement, you are able to sell your unpaid invoices to the lender in exchange for a cash advance that you can use to cover payroll and other operating expenses.
+However, a staffing company will pay a premium on the cost of capital when working with a payroll funding provider.

-Traditional payroll funding companies bundle multiple payroll services together, so it becomes difficult to know the price of the payroll funding service independent of the other services.
-Bundled payroll services may include payroll processing, tax processing services, staffing software, credit and collection services and more.
-A complete payroll solution appears convenient and easy, but upon further analysis the costs to the staffing company are significantly higher than if the company looks to a direct source of payroll funding.
+More traditional payroll funding companies often bundle multiple payroll services together, so it can become difficult to know the price of the payroll funding service independent of the other services.
+Bundled payroll services may include payroll processing, tax processing services, staffing software, credit and collection services, and more.
+A complete payroll solution appears convenient and easy, but upon further analysis the costs to the staffing company are significantly higher than if the company looks to a direct source of payroll funding, such as through a bank factor like altLINE.

 Independent Financing Companies